Bit-Apps-Pro/wp-validator/README.md

 ## Example Usage
 To use the wp-validator package for data validation in your PHP application, follow these steps:
 ### 1. Install the Package
-First, install the package using Composer:
+Start by installing the WP Validator package using Composer:

 ```php
 composer require bitapps/wp-validator
 ```